 In 1907 the Herald Publishing House and the Gospel Worker Society moved from Pennsylvania to new headquarters in Cleveland, Ohio.
 The organization needed to be more centrally located and also needed much more room.
 For a few years, the fifteen-building complex on the corner of West Seventh Street and Jefferson Avenue was sufficient.
 In 1922, after much expansion and several name changes, what had begun as the Herald Publishing House came to be known as Union Gospel Press.

 The Reverend Mr. Musselman conducted chapel services for the missionaries of the Gospel Worker Society.
 His words of encouragement, explanation of the Scriptures, and practical illustrations were helpful to the Gospel Workers.
 They were zealous in their faithfulness to the mission and to the publishing ministry.
 He often reminded them to remain loyal to the Lord and to His work.
 The Reverend Mr. Musselman often stated that it was not popular to be isolated from the practices of the world system.
 He said that Jesus spoke of laying down His life and being forsaken by all, and He encouraged His disciples to be sacrificial, to deny themselves, and to follow Him.

 The Gospel Worker Society and Union Gospel Press continued under the leadership of the Reverend Mr. Musselman until his death in 1938.
 His youngest daughter, Miss Mary E. Musselman, was elected president, and the corporation continued under her leadership during most of the years following until her death in 1971.

 As the number of publications increased, Union Gospel Press was remodeled and enlarged.
 Eventually it was decided that an up-to-date, one-story plant would expedite production.
-This plan was put into action, and in 1950 Union Gospel Press and the Gospel Worker Society moved to their present locations at the corner of Brookpark Road and Broadview Road.
+This plan was put into action, and in 1950 Union Gospel Press and the Gospel Worker Society moved to the corner of Brookpark Road and Broadview Road.